 \subsection{Axioms for quantum mechanics}

 Axioms for quantum mechanics due to von Neumann \cite{vN32} are formulated as follows.

-\begin{axiom}[Axiom for states and observables] To every quantum system $\bS$ uniquely associated is a Hilbert space ${\cal H}$ called the {\em state space} of $\bS$. {\em States} of $\bS$ are represented by density operators, positive operators with unit trace, on $\cH$ and {\em observables} of $\bS$ are represented by self-adjoint operators on $\cH$. \end{axiom}
+\begin{axiom}[Axiom for states and observables] To every quantum system $\bS$ there is a uniquely associated Hilbert space ${\cal H}$ called the {\em state space} of $\bS$. {\em States} of $\bS$ are represented by density operators, positive operators with unit trace on $\cH$ and {\em observables} of $\bS$ are represented by self-adjoint operators on $\cH$. \end{axiom}

 We follow the convention that the inner product on a Hilbert space is linear in the first variable and conjugate linear in the second.
 A state of the form $\rh=\ketbra{\ps}$ is called a {\em pure state} with a {\em state vector} $\ps$, where the operator $\ket{\xi}\bra{\et}$ with $\xi, \et\in\cH$ is defined by $\ket{\xi}\bra{\et}\ps=\bracket{\et,\ps}\xi$.
 We denote by $\cS(\cH)$ the space of density operators on $\cH$.
-In this paper, we further assume that {\it every self-adjoint operator on $\cH$ has a corresponding observable of $\bS$}; the resulting theory is often called a non-relativistic quantum mechanics without superselection rule.
+In this paper, we further assume that {\it every self-adjoint operator on $\cH$ has a corresponding observable of $\bS$}; the resulting theory is often called a non-relativistic quantum mechanics without superselection rules.

 In what follows, we denote by $\cB(\bR)$ the set of Borel subsets of $\bR$ and by $E^{A}$ the spectral measure of a self-adjoint operator $A$.

 \begin{axiom}[Born statistical formula] If an observable $A$ is measured in a state $\rh$, the probability distribution of the outcome $\bx$ is given by \beqa \Pr\{\bx\in\De\|\rh\}=\Tr[E^{A}(\De)\rh], \eeqa where $\De\in\cB(\bR)$. \end{axiom}